BSGE endorsed recommendations to support the endometriosis CNS role

-Endometriosis CNS should be banded at AFC 7, or as AFC 6 with a clear pathway to progress to AFC 7 within a set timeframe (1 year).
+Endometriosis CNS should be banded at AFC 7 (or above), or, as AFC 6 with a clear pathway to progress to AFC 7.

 Time allocated to the CNS role within a BSGE Specialist Endometriosis Centre

-The expectation from the BSGE is that the amount of protected hours would increase in line with the number of specialist consultants within the service (recommendation of additional hours of CNS time per endometriosis consultant/number of patients within the service is under review).
+The expectation from the BSGE is that the amount of protected hours would increase in line with:

 Key elements to the CNS role

 It is expected that the CNS holds a regular endometriosis CNS clinic weekly.

 It is expected that CNS develops resources/ services accessible to patients and the multidisciplinary team for primary and secondary care.

 It is expected that the CNS is responsible for BSGE patient data management and reporting.